TJX Companies, Inc.

 Net Sales

-Net sales for HomeGoods were $10.2 billion for fiscal 2026, an increase of 8%, compared to $9.4 billion for fiscal 2025.
-The increase in net sales reflects a 5% increase from comp sales and a 3% increase from non-comp sales.
+Net sales for HomeGoods were $2.5 billion for the first quarter of fiscal 2027, an increase of 11%, compared to $2.3 billion for the first quarter of fiscal 2026.
+This increase in the first quarter reflects a 9% increase from comp sales and a 2% increase from non-comp sales.

-The increase in comp sales for fiscal 2026 was driven by a higher average basket and an increase in customer transactions.
-Geographically, comp sales growth was strongest in the West, South and Midwest regions.
+The increase in comp sales was driven by a higher average basket and an increase in customer transactions for the first quarter of fiscal 2027.
+Geographically, all regions saw strong comp sales growth with comp sales growth being strongest in the Midwest for the first quarter of fiscal 2027.

 Segment Profit Margin

-Segment profit margin increased to 12.2% for fiscal 2026 compared to a segment profit margin of 10.9% for fiscal 2025.
-The increase in segment profit margin for fiscal 2026 was driven by favorable merchandise margin, expense leverage on higher comp sales, lower supply chain and store costs and a net benefit from the credit card interchange fees litigation settlement and related expenses.
-Merchandise margin reflects lower freight costs and lower markdowns.
+Segment profit margin increased to 12.9% for the first quarter of fiscal 2027 compared to 10.2% for the same period last year.
+This increase in segment profit margin for the first quarter of fiscal 2027 was driven by favorable merchandise margin, expense leverage on higher comp sales and lower supply chain and store costs.
+Merchandise margin reflects lower freight costs and favorable markon, partially offset by higher markdowns.

 FOREIGN SEGMENTS